deib-polimi/modaclouds-monitoring-manager/README.md

-modaclouds-monitoring-manager
+The MODAClouds Monitoring Manager
 =============================

-The Manager of MODAClouds Monitoring Platform
+Click [here](http://deib-polimi.github.io/modaclouds-monitoring-manager/) to see the Javadoc.